lianetoolkit/liane-webhooks/README.md

 ## Usage

-**WARNING: By running the app, it will automatically set your app webhook URL with a generated verification token.**
+**WARNING: By running the app, it will automatically set your app webhook URL with the list of fields provided for subscription and a generated verification token.**

 Install dependencies by running `npm install`.